Acoma58/oraprep_db/README.md

 oraprep_db Cookbook
 =======================
-This cookbook makes your RHEL 5 host ready for Oracle Fusion Installation.
+This cookbook makes your RHEL 5 host ready for Oracle Database Installation.

 Requirements
 ------------